TracySu/tracysu.github.com/_posts/2013-04-06-one-little-happy-thing.md

 As a teacher, she displayed somewhat like what a teacher always does, I mean impose ideas a bit, even though how she wasn't willing to nor tried not to do so.
 But I didn't mind.
 In one time, There was a local man came to me, and tried to talk, she whispered in my ear, "He has not good energy."
 I asked, "How do you know?", She replied, "maybe feeling."
 She even predicted I will not change in 10 years as she knew me well, I would hope so but I don't know if this is good.
 But I have to admit it, she was right, no one else has ever fathomed, this is ture for me!
 Magic!

 However, sadily, we had to go separte ways, she's going to Kony where Rumi, her favourite poet from, I was going to Cappadocia.
-I shall never forget her eyes when we about to say farewell.
+I shall never forget her eyes when we about to say goodbye.

 We were just like old bosom friends meet again, this is the happiest thing in travelling.